-In the previous chapters, we looked at the Extract, Transform, and Load stages as distinct operations.
-However, the real utility comes from linking these stages together into an automated sequence.
-This sequence, where data flows from one stage to the next, is what forms an ETL pipeline.
-Think of it not just as separate E, T, and L blocks, but as a connected system designed to move and refine data automatically.
+Extract, Transform, and Load stages are fundamental operations in data processing.
+While these stages can be viewed as distinct, their true utility emerges when they are linked together into an automated sequence.
+This sequence, where data flows from one stage to the next, forms an ETL pipeline.
+Consider it not just as separate E, T, and L blocks, but as a connected system designed to move and refine data automatically.

 The arrangement and execution order of these E, T, and L tasks (and potentially smaller sub-tasks within them) define the pipeline's workflow.
 A workflow is essentially the blueprint that dictates what happens and when it happens within the pipeline.
 In the simplest case, the workflow is linear: first extract, then transform, then load.